 - Never try to stand for long.
 Also, practice good posture while standing to relieve pressure from your lower back area.

 Lower back pain is quite common during the pregnancy period.
 At night, the pain worsens and makes your life hell.
-To avoid this back pain while sleeping, always sleep on your left side with bending knees and a pillow between your knees.
+While sleeping, to avoid this back pain, always sleep on your left side with bending knees and a pillow between your knees.
 Also, you can alleviate the pain by doing heat and cold therapies, maintaining the right posture, and doing some prenatal yoga stretches.